josteph/website/docs/swc-exploration.md

 ### Export default is not evaluated

 This is a quite interesting thing I just discovered during my years in Frontend development 😅.
+I have opened an issue regarding this [here](https://github.com/swc-project/swc/issues/1568).

+!> This issue was apparently fixed in v1.2.54, but you might want to consider reading about this hidden spec!

-We have a file called `get.js`, let's take a look about the original code here:
+Let's say we have a file called `get.js`:

 ```js
 export default function get(key) {